Frequently asked questions

 Q4.
 What is a Cultivation Survey and why do the Committee carry them out?

 A cultivation survey ensures that each plot is being properly maintained and utilised.
 We operate the site under a licence from Bexley Council, and this licence requires the Committee to carry out surveys to ensure that this is the case.
-The dates for these surveys can be found in the site calendar.
-Click here to see the dates for Cultivation surveys.
+See Q5 for more information.

 Q5.
 What criteria are applied during the Cultivation Surveys?